CALENDAR OF COMPOSITION

 1927 - 1929

-A sum of events starting around 1927 suggests the nature of the changes in canto VI: the addition of the lines about Cunizza da Romano and her freeing the slaves of her brothers, Ezzelino and Alberico.
+A sum of events starting in June 1927, when Pound was in Venice doing research for canto XXVI, suggests the nature of the changes in canto VI which would be published in a comprehensive revision in A Draft of XXX Cantos in 1930: the addition of the lines about Cunizza da Romano and her freeing the slaves of her brothers, Ezzelino and Alberico.

-In 1927, Manlio Dazzi gives Pound a copy of his translation into Italian of Albertino Mussato’s play Ecerinis (written in Latin, 1314) (Casella 79).
+In June 1927, as the letter to Dorothy above attests, Pound's friend Manlio Dazzi, who was now librarian at the Querini Stampalia in Venice, gave the poet a copy of his translation into Italian of Albertino Mussato’s play Ecerinis (written in Latin, 1314) (Casella 79).

 Around this date, references to “Giovan Battista Verci’s Storia della Marca Trivigina in ten volumes (1786-91) and the Storia degli Eccelini in two volumes, followed by the third volume, the collection of official documents known as Codice Diplomatico Ecceliniano (1179)” show up in Pound’s Notebooks, nos.
 9 and 12 (Casella 77-78).